Another small hardware store on my circuit has closed – Pyrmont this time.

 3. Hire the very cheapest quote you can get.
 Cheapest is almost never any good.
 Very low quotes have a habit of increasing soon after the job starts.
 There is little or no prep. so the paint soon peels off.
 And the people who give very low quotes often vanish for months mid job.
 More info here.

-HOUSE PAINT PRICING - CLICK HERE
+HOUSE PAINT COST - CLICK HERE

 SHORT ANSWER - Dulux is very good.
 Taubmans is as good and a tiny bit cheaper.